Bo-Yuan-Huang/Bo-Yuan-Huang.github.io/index.md

 ![profile-pic](img/Huang-Bo-Yuan-Profile-Pic.png)

-I am a Ph.D. candidate in the Department of Electrical Engineering at Princeton University, working with Prof. [Sharad Malik](https://www.princeton.edu/~sharad/).
+I am a Ph.D. candidate in the Department of Electrical and Computer Engineering at Princeton University, working with Prof. [Sharad Malik](https://www.princeton.edu/~sharad/).
 My research focuses on applying formal methods in accelerator-rich computing platforms, especially software/hardware co-verification and co-synthesis.
 I also work on security verification of systems in practical scales targeting vulnerabilities spanning across the software and hardware boundary.
 My current focus is automatic firmware/driver synthesis for ML/Crypto accelerators.